loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 ##### The money supply

-When we began this banking example, we said that \$1,000 was all of the money in this town and no money was entering or leaving (or being created).
+When we began this [banking example](/macro/money_1/#balance-sheet), we said that \$1,000 was all of the money in this town and no money was entering or leaving (or being printed).
 Thus, the amount of deposits held by this bank is the entire money supply.
 In reality, banks don't hold the entire money supply.
 There will always be some currency that is not in banks.
 But nonetheless, a significant portion of the money supply is in banks.

-Thus, when the Federal reserve affects the amount of deposits, it is affecting the money supply.
+Thus, when the Federal Reserve affects the amount of deposits, it is affecting the money supply.